Roene Bigler DiFiore

 Roene Bigler DiFiore (1921-1990)

-affectionately known as “Mrs. D.,” was born, grew up and attended schools in Nephi, Utah.
+Roene Bilger DiFiore, affectionately known as “Mrs. D.,” was born, grew up in, and attended schools in Nephi, Utah.
 Upon graduation from Juab High School, she came to Dixie College, where her ancestral roots ran very deep in the red Dixie soil.
 She loved the “Dixie Spirit” she found here.

 After her graduation she received a scholarship to the Julliard School of Music, but due to the beginning of World War II and her marriage, she had to set it aside.
 Dixie needed a sentimental song, so she responded with our now traditional song, “Just For Now.”
 Dixie College President Ferron Losee invited her to teach at Dixie, specifically to teach the school songs and patriotism.
 She came and established the Dixie College Program Bureau, the goodwill ambassadors of Dixie.
 She expanded the love of country, church, school, home and the love of fellow man in every song.